OlyDJ/SplitRenderTool4/README.md

 Blender rendered up to 880 × 460 (aprox.), while SRT rendered 3840 × 2160 on same computer, GPU, project and settings.
 Not tested 384 splits.

 Obviously, the more the splits, the more the amount of time.
 With 6 splits almost finishes 1080 resolution, in 38 minutes (which means that at 12 splits is more than enough to finish it).
 But if you render with 24 splits the same resolution, it took almost double the time than with 6 splits.
 So it is important to adjust number of splits for each project, in order to minimize render times.

-## Features:

-Split Render feature

-It is well known that split a render into several pieces and merge them later has issues with Denoising internal AI.
-Blender Denoising works by analising all the image, processing all pixels, and returning the final image.
-So when we split an image, it just analise those pixels, but AI does not know what is beyond them.
-The resulting image after merge all pieces will have at the borders some pixels that will not match with the rest of the image.
-Leaving us with a useless image.

-SRT fixes that issue WITHOUT user interaction.
-This is how it handles the render:

-After selecting the number of splits, it will render them, and additionally it will render the borders with some margin.
-Then it compose the split images into one image, and it will add those additional borders on top of it.

-- Render single frames or animations.
-- Split final image into small pieces, and merge them automatically.
-- Fix the split borders issue in final image (only in Combined pass).
-- Option in OpenEXR Multilayer format to separate passes into different files.
-- System failure detector.
-If anything goes wrong, SRT detects it and offers you the option to fix it with one click.

-Animated Border feature

-This feature will save you a lot of render time.
-After a render, it can happen that some object is wrong, or you forgot to hide something.
-With this add-on you will be able to animate Blender's Crop Region along the timeline (just like any other property).

-First you need to create keyframes using the in-built Keyframe System, then you must bake the animation (to process the rest of frames).

-- Animate render border like any other object.
-- Keyframe options to add and remove them.
-- Bake system to animate border.
-- Preview crop region while scrolling the timeline, like animating any object property.
-- Option to create a new Blender file with a composition that blurs the edges of the image.
-- Option to blur edges based on ellipse mask.
-- Option to control the blur size.

-Common features

-- Option to use Blender's output file instead of the same folder as Blend file.
-- Information about resolution and border sizes.
-- Information about render times (Splits of a frame and frames).
-- All image file formats.

-SRT is compatible with Blender 2.93.3 to 3.6

-Because of the way SRT works (at least yet), there is no preview while rendering, and Blender UI gets locked.
-Unfortunately to cancel the render process you need to kill blender app manually.
-(Something I'm trying hard to solve)

-GPUs with 512, 1GB and 2GB might not be able to render big resolutions (8K +).
-This limitation will be removed in the future.

-By default the output is set to a new folder in Blender' s file folder, called as the Blend file.
-And the images names start with "srt_" followed by frame number (ex: srt_0012.xxx)

 How to install this addon: